 - GoAccess - Reads Reverse-Proxy logs and visualizes the data to see information about any request that comes through the domain

-- Speedtest-Tracker - Tests Up/Down speed, and logs it with some nice graphs
+- Speedtest-Tracker - Graphs upload/download speeds and logs it with some nice graphs.
+Same name as the abandoned 'speedtest-tracker', different maintainer/project

 - Kopia - A 'snapshot based' backup system, which backups up all of my data to BackblazeB2